ga-dc/bloomberg/readme.md

 Elements have to **nest**.
 That is, every element has to be completely inside another element (like those Russian dolls).

-More complex documents (like webpages and emails) have many nested documents:
+More complex documents (like webpages and emails) have many nested elements:

 ```html
 <!doctype html>